Schuylkill River: Recreation

 The Schuylkill River is popular with rowing, dragon boat, and outrigger paddling enthusiasts.
 The Schuylkill Navy was established on the riverside adjacent to the city of Philadelphia to promote amateur rowing in 1858.
 The Dad Vail Regatta, an annual rowing competition, is held on the river near Boathouse Row, as is the annual BAYADA Home Health Care Regatta, featuring disabled rowers from all over the continent, and in autumn the annual Head of the Schuylkill Regatta takes place in Philadelphia.
 Also, the Stotesbury Cup Regatta, the biggest high school regatta in the world, takes place there.
 The Chinese sport of dragon boat racing was introduced to the United States on the Schuylkill in 1983, and two major dragon boat regattas are held there in June and October of each year.

 The section between Flat Rock Dam and the Philadelphia Canoe Club is used by whitewater canoeing and kayaking enthusiasts.
 Water skiing, swimming and other aquatic sports are also common outside of Philadelphia city limits.
+Since 1999, the Schuylkill River Greenway Association has held an annual sojourn, leading hundreds of paddlers along nearly the full stretch of the river.

 The Schuylkill River Trail, which generally follows the river bank, is a multi-use trail for walking, running, bicycling, rollerblading, and other outdoor activities.
 The trail presently runs from Philadelphia, through Manayunk to the village of Mont Clare, the latter of which are the locations of the last two remaining watered stretches of the Schuylkill Canal.
 There is also a section of trail starting at Pottstown and running upriver toward Reading.
 Plans are underway to complete the trail from the Delaware River to Reading.